geoyee/pelias_docker/projects/china/README.md

 # China area

-This project is configured to download/prepare/build a complete Pelias installation for China.
-Data includes Hong Kong, Macao and Taiwan, However, the disputed areas were not included!
+This project is configured to download/prepare/build a complete Pelias installation for China, and data includes Hong Kong, Macao and Taiwan.
+For now we modified docker's domestic mirror source, if you need to pull from [DockerHub](https://hub.docker.com/u/pelias), modify [docker-compose.yml](./docker-compose.yml) to remove `docker.1ms.run/`.

 # Setup